Rayane-Ghacha/Rayane-Ghacha/README.md

 ### About Me
 - 🌱 I’m currently learning **Python, HTML/CSS, JavaScript**
 - 🎯 My goal: to become a skilled developer and work on interesting projects
-- 👨‍💻 Right now, I'm working on crea projects to build my skills
+- 👨‍💻 Right now, I'm working on creating projects to build my skills
 - 🌐 Interested in connecting and collaborating with other developers

 ### Programming